 Championing breakthrough treatments

-TrippBio focuses on developing new and innovative therapies with low risk and high efficacy to treat serious viral pathogens like COVID-19, influenza, RSV, measles, Dengue, and Zika.
+TrippBio focuses on developing new and innovative therapies with low risk and high efficacy to treat serious viral pathogens like COVID-19, influenza, and RSV.
 Our pipeline includes PanCytoVir™ and related analogs.

 Mechanism of antiviral action

 As viruses rely on host proteins, targeting these host proteins to inhibit viral replication may prevent drug resistance, leading to a broad-spectrum therapeutic approach, given how viruses exploit common cellular pathways.

 Studies exploring RNAi screenings of human type II A549 cells infected with A/WSN/33 and other flu strains revealed key host genes needed for flu replication.
 One of the host genes identified was the organic anion transporter-3 gene (OAT3)—a member of the solute carrier (SLC) superfamily.
 Transfection of A549 cells with siRNA targeting the OAT3/SLC22A8 gene silenced flu replication.

 As OAT3 is important for flu replication, a drug that inhibits OAT3 should be effective as an antiviral drug for flu.
 Studies showed that PanCytoVir™—a classical clinical inhibitor of OAT1 and OAT3—reduces OAT3 mRNA and protein levels, and probenecid treatment in vitro and in vivo reduced flu lung titers in a murine model.